13 Greatest Irish Symbols That Will Blow Your Mind

 While Celtic crosses were primarily used for religious instruction, they were also commonly placed outside the walls of monastic settlements to mark the boundaries of the monastery.

-The Celtic revival in the latter part of the 19th Century saw a growth in popularity of Celtic Crosses as headstones.
+The Celtic revival in the latter part of the 19th Century saw a growth in the popularity of Celtic Crosses as headstones.

-6. Leprechaun
+6. Irish Symbols – Leprechaun

 Leprechaun Irish symbols Happy Irish Wanderers